City of New York

 |Notes on event|

-At 19.36 hours on 29 Mar, 1942, the unescorted City of New York (Master George T. Sullivan) was hit by one G7a torpedo from U-160 about 40 miles east of Cape Hatteras, while she steamed in twenty-foot seas on a nonevasive course at 14 knots.
-The torpedo struck after a running time of just 29 seconds at the #3 hold just below the bridge on the port side at the waterline.
+At 19.36 hours on 29 March 1942 the unescorted City of New York (Master George T. Sullivan) was hit by one G7a torpedo from U-160 about 50 miles east of Cape Hatteras, while she steamed in twenty-foot seas on a non-evasive course at 14 knots.
+The torpedo struck after a running time of just 29 seconds on the port side at the waterline at #3 hold just below the bridge and destroyed one of the lifeboats.
+The helmsman brought the ship into the wind and the watch below secured the engines.
 The armed guards fired twelve shots with the 4in gun on the poop (the ship was also armed with four .50cal and four .30cal guns) at the periscope.
-The U-boat circled the stern at a distance of about 250 yards and fired off the starboard quarter a coup de grâce that struck the starboard side at #4 hold, causing the ship to sink stern first after 20 minutes.
-The most of the 13 officers, 70 crewmen and 41 passengers abandoned ship in four lifeboats, the nine armed guards jumped off the ship as water reached the after deck.
+The U-boat circled the stern at a distance of about 250 yards and fired off the starboard quarter another torpedo as coup de grâce at 19.47 hours that struck on the starboard side at #4 hold, causing the ship to sink by the stern about 20 minutes after the first hit.
+In the meantime, the most of the 13 officers, 69 crewmen and 41 passengers abandoned ship in four lifeboats after a fifth overturned during launch.
+The nine armed guards followed them by jumping off the ship when the water reached the after deck and swam to the boats or two rafts that floated free.

-The next day, a PBY Catalina aircraft searched the area of the sinking but found no survivors.
-36 hours after the attack, 70 survivors were picked up by USS Roper (DD 147), but one of them died on board and 29 others by USS Acushnet (AT 63) and were taken to the Naval Base in Norfolk, Virginia.
-On 11 April, an US Army bomber spotted the fourth boat at 38°40N/73°00W, it had contained 13 crew members, one armed guard and six passengers (four women, one man and a 3 year old girl), but five crew members, the armed guard, the man and two women died.
-The eleven survivors and two bodies (the mother of the child and the armed guard) were picked up by the US Coast Guard vessel USCGC CG-455 and were brought to Lewes, Delaware.
-In all, one armed guard, 16 crewmen and seven passengers died.
+The next day, two USAAF bomber and a USN PBY Catalina flying boat searched the area of the sinking but found no survivors.
+USS Greer (DD 145) and USS Roper (DD 147) were also sent to investigate and the latter picked up 70 survivors (60 men, six women and four children) from two lifeboats and two rafts in approx. position 35°41N/73°39W between 00.10 and 04.30 hours on 31 March, but one crew member died on board after being rescued.
+The same day 26 other survivors, including the master, were picked up from a third boat by USS Acushnet (AT 63) and all survivors were taken to the Naval Base in Norfolk, Virginia.
+In the morning of 11 April, a USAAF bomber spotted the fourth lifeboat that had been launched with 13 crew members, one armed guard and six passengers (four women, one man and a 3-year-old girl), but five crew members, the armed guard, the man and two women died of exposure.
+The USN blimp K-4 took over in the afternoon and directed the US Coast Guard vessel USCGC CG-455 to the boat, which picked up eleven survivors and two bodies (the mother of the child and the armed guard, who had died only a few hours before the rescue) in position 38°42N/72°58W and took them to Lewes, Delaware.
+In all, 16 crewmen, one armed guard and nine passengers died.

 If you can help us with any additional information on this vessel then please contact us.